ui-schema/ui-schema/packages/docs/src/content/docs/core-pluginstack.md

 import React from 'react'
 import Grid from '@mui/material/Grid' import { createOrderedMap } from '@ui-schema/system/createMap'
-import { WidgetProps } from '@ui-schema/ui-schema/Widget'
+import { WidgetProps } from '@ui-schema/react/Widgets'
 import { StringRenderer } from '@ui-schema/ds-material/Widgets/TextField'
-import { applyPluginStack } from '@ui-schema/ui-schema/applyPluginStack'
+import { applyWidgetEngine } from '@ui-schema/ui-schema/applyWidgetEngine'

-// using `applyPluginStack`, this widget is fully typed
+// using `applyWidgetEngine`, this widget is fully typed
-// with the actual props of the widget component `StringRenderer` const WidgetTextField = applyPluginStack(StringRenderer)
+// with the actual props of the widget component `StringRenderer` const WidgetTextField = applyWidgetEngine(StringRenderer)

 // custom group component, needed to also validate the root level
 // this one works for objects